 I sometimes feel that I love all people and life, and sometimes I feel that I don’t belong here.

-A few years ago I discovered that I didn’t want to follow the path that was laid out for me by my mother, my culture and my religion, so I broke the agreed line and started to find my own path.
+A few years ago I discovered that I didn’t want to follow the path that was laid out for me by my mother, my culture, and my religion, so I broke the agreed line and started to find my own path.
 It was painful and sometimes I felt I had lost everything, but I stayed on my own path as I could not breathe otherwise.

 Now I feel stabilized, I accept who I am, and what my life has become.
-I believe with force that every person needs to hear their own voice.
+I believe that every person needs to hear their own voice.
 I am especially passionate about the unique power, creativity and natural wisdom of women and girls.
 I have this crazy idea that if more people would follow their own paths, collectively we can achieve more than what we could individually and socially.

 So what can I do?
 I start with myself, hoping that one day it will spread further than my family and friends and make a difference somehow.
-In the meantime I shed some of my old ideas of how life should be, say goodbye to some real old fears and try to have fun.
+In the meantime, I shed some of my old ideas of how life should be, say goodbye to some real old fears and try to have fun.
 I do feel lighter than a few years ago.
 So maybe changing is a blessed thing.